ButchMonkey/EduMaker/README.md

 ### To do

- - Write Tests
- - Rethink Github Save
- - Add Code Comments
- - Add Night Mode
+ - Add Support for Raspberry Pi serial connection